GenAI vs AI Developer vs Agentic AI: Which Path Fits Your Goal?

 Generative AI

-- LLM SDKs
+- LLM SDKs and provider APIs

 - Prompt workflows